UAW says workers at VW Tennessee plant file for union election | Law-Order

 UAW says workers at VW Tennessee plant file for union election

-VW, which says about 4,100 workers at the plant that produces the Atlas and ID.4 are eligible to join a union, said previously the company respects "our workers' right to decide the question of union representation.
-And we remain committed to providing accurate information that helps inform them of their rights and choices."
+The NLRB said it had received the union election petition for 4,300 employees at the VW plant to be represented by the UAW.
+If both sides do not agree on the election details, the NLRB will hold a pre-election hearing on March 26 in Atlanta.
 Two attempts to organize VW's plant in Chattanooga narrowly failed.
 In 2019, VW workers at the plant rejected union representation in an 833-776 vote.
 Earlier efforts to organize Nissan Motor plants in Mississippi and Tennessee also failed by wide margins.

 The UAW in November announced campaigns at 13 nonunion automakers, including at Tesla, Toyota Motor, Hyundai, Rivian, BMW and Mercedes-Benz.
 Senators in January pressed the automakers to remain neutral during organizing.
 Earlier this month, the UAW said that more than 30% of workers at a Toyota factory in Missouri are seeking to join the union.